ABOUT US

 JOE BUFFALO

+Co-founder and board of director 2020-2025.
 A direct descendent of Pitikwahanpiwiyin (Poundmaker), Joe Buffalo is from Maskwacis, Alberta and is a member of the Samson Cree Nation.
 Joe is a residential school survivor, having attended one of Canada’s last standing residential schools for five years.
 Residential schools were part of a government institution that is now recognized as a form of genocide.
 Skateboarding has helped Joe overcome trauma and adversity throughout his life by helping him focus on a positive activity, one that not only kept him busy, but also challenged him to grow.
 Now pro for Colonialism Skateboards, Joe is using his story and abilities to inspire a new generation of First Nations skateboarders.